awalland/nvim-file-watch/README.md

 so i asked him to write a neat little file-watch plugin for neovim, that would reload open files if they got changed by him in the background.

+I have only tested this on my linux machine, i have no idea if it works anywhere else.

 Real-time file watching for Neovim using libuv's `fs_event` (inotify on Linux).